raslan/docs/guides/build-chrome-extension-react-typescript-vite.md

-# Build a Chrome Extension with React, TypeScript and Vite
+# Build a Chrome Extension with Vite, TypeScript, TailwindCSS and React

+## Create a Vite application with React and Typescript